davechurchill/ualbertabot/README.md

 Author: Andrey Kurdyumov (kant2002@gmail.com)

+## Dependencies

+For mamaging dependencies used vcpkg

+    # install dependencies
+    vcpkg install boost
+    vcpkg install boost-di

+This is additional dependencies to Dave Churchill's bot.

 ## How to build

 For testing locally you need only VS2017, for these you should use Debug and Release solution configuration.